dvassallo/s3-benchmark/README.md

 ![Time to Last Byte Latency](/screenshots/ec2_s3_perf_ttlb.png?raw=true)

-If you want to analyze the data further, I've put the spreadsheet on Gumroad for a small $10 fee.
-Why charge for this?
-I would like to continue updating this data periodically as new EC2 instance types show up, but collecting these results takes time and costs [nearly $500 in EC2 charges](/screenshots/ec2_bill.png?raw=true).
-The small fee supports this project and helps me prioritize it amongst other things that pay the bills.
-The spreadsheet is a DRM-free ready-to-use Excel file, and you're free to share it with your colleagues at work. [**Get it now from Gumroad**](https://gum.co/s3benchmark).
+If you want to analyze the data further, you can [download the spreadsheet](/Analysis%20of%20S3%20Performance%20from%20EC2.xlsx?raw=true) with all the raw data and the interactive features shown in the screenshots.
+Feel free to share it.

 ## License